 Our experience has shown that the behaviour of some customers considered vexatious can fluctuate greatly.
 Following any SAMT decision that has determined a customer as habitual or vexatious SAMT may confer delegated powers to the Head of Service responsible for complaints management or their representative, in cases to amend the conditions in the interest of the service where prompt action may be required at short notice.
-In such cases the Head of Service responsible for complaints management or their representative will put monitoring measures in place and make a decision in line with this policy.
+In such cases the Head of Service responsible for complaints management or their representative management or their prompt action may be required at short notice.
+In such cases the Head of Service responsible for complaints management or their presentative will put monitoring measures in place and make a decision in line with this policy.